ArvinZJC/UoL_Y3S2_CPD/W5/README.md

 ## ATTENTION

 1. By 1 April 2020, everything looks good with VS Code + Node.js 13.8.0.
-For more basic info about the packages/dependencies used, please refer to [the specified JSON file](https://github.com/ArvinZJC/UoL_Y3S2_CPD/blob/master/W5/package.json).
+For more basic info about the dependencies used, please refer to [the specified JSON file](https://github.com/ArvinZJC/UoL_Y3S2_CPD/blob/master/W5/package.json).
+2. You can type `npm install` in the comand prompt to install all dependencies of the app.